Yes – chickens can eat lentils!

 Not sure whether chickens eat meat?

 If you've ever seen a chicken chase an earthworm or even a mouse, you'll know that chickens are not vegetarian!
-They love meat.
+Chickens love meat.

-However, sausages – like most processed foods – are high in salt.
-Feed only very, very occasionally, and try to buy organic sausages without added sodium.
+But sausages – like most processed foods – are high in salt.
+Feed only very, very occasionally, and buy organic sausages without added sodium.
 Salt is not good for chickens.

 Alternatively, use (if possible) unsalted mozzarella cheese cut into rounds.
 Even the salted version has a very low sodium content.